RN to BSN Course Descriptions

 NURS-H 355 Data Analysis in Clinical Practice and Health-Care Research (3 cr.)
 This course introduces nursing and other health sciences students to the basic concepts and techniques of data analysis needed in professional health-care practice.
 Principles of measurement, data summarization, and univariate and bivariate statistics are examined.
 Differences in types of qualitative data and methods by which these types of data can be interpreted are also explored.
 Emphasis is placed on the application of fundamental concepts to real-world situations in client care.

-NURS-S 475 Community Health (3 cr.)
+NURS-S 475 A Multisystem Approach to the Health of the Community (3 cr.)
 Basic epidemiological principles and community health nursing models are applied in collaboration with diverse groups.
 Disease prevention strategies are applied to individuals and populations to promote health.
 Students apply the concepts of community assessment, disease prevention, and health promotion to plan, implement, and evaluate interventions for populations in the community.

 NURS-S 487 Nursing Management (3 cr.)
 This course focuses on development of management skills assumed by professional nurses, including delegation of responsibilities, networking, and facilitation of groups, conflict resolution, leadership, case management, and collaboration.
 Concepts addressed include organizational structure, delivery systems, change, managing quality and performance, budgeting and resource allocation, staffing, scheduling, evaluation and career development.